-- Clearly and accurately distinguishes the proposed Head Start and EHS base operating funds, Head Start and EHS T/TA funds, total federal funds, and the applicant's non-federal share, if applicable. - Provides evidence of a sustainable mechanism for providing competitive compensation and other necessary supports to staff. - Provides a cost-effective budget that is aligned with all components of the application narrative as described in Section IV.2.
-The Project Budget and Budget Justification. - Includes evidence of a per child cost, based on the proposed program type and program option(s) that ensure a high quality of service. - Demonstrates that start-up/pre-award costs, if proposed, are justified, reasonable, and applicable based on the applicant's proposed Head Start and/or EHS program.
+• Clearly and accurately distinguishes the proposed base operating funds, T/TA funds, total federal funds, and the applicant's non-federal share, if applicable.

+- Provides evidence of a sustainable mechanism for providing competitive compensation and other necessary supports to staff. - Provides a cost-effective budget that is aligned with all components of the application narrative as described in Section IV.2.
+The Project Budget and Budget Justification. - Includes evidence of a per child cost, based on the proposed program type and program option(s) that ensure a high quality of services. - Demonstrates that start-up/pre-award costs, if proposed, are justified, reasonable, and applicable based on the applicant's proposed Head Start and/or EHS program.
 NOTE: If the applicant is not requesting start-up/pre-award costs, this criterion is not applicable. - Details its plan to contribute the required non-federal share/match of the total project cost.